My First Chrome Extension

 There are some bugs I’d like to fix and features I’d like to add.
 See below!

-- Allow for usage in Sheets, Slides, and other GSuite products that have zoom features (issue)
+- ✅ Allow for usage in Sheets, Slides, and other Google Workspace applications that have zoom features (issue)

 - ✅ Get it to work for larger documents (issue)